Chrisqd1/pymoku/doc/oscilloscope.rst

 Many functions or attributes must be :any:`commit()'d <pymoku.instruments.Oscilloscope.commit>` before taking effect.
 This allows you to set multiple settings across multiple calls and have them take effect atomically (e.g. set all output waveforms and input sampling at once).

 .. note:: The requirement to :any:`commit() <pymoku.instruments.Oscilloscope.commit>` before a change takes effect is the most common cause of program malfunctions when interfacing with the Moku:Lab.
-Any *set_* or *synth_* function, or any direct manipulation of attributes such as :any:`Oscilloscope.framerate`, must be explicitly committed.
+Any *set_* or *gen_* function, or any direct manipulation of attributes such as :any:`Oscilloscope.framerate`, must be explicitly committed.

 Example Usage
 -------------